 - Maintain your operative dressing, loosen bandage if swelling of the hand or wrist occurs - It is normal for the wrist to bleed and swell following surgery if blood soaks through the bandage, do not become alarmed reinforce with additional dressing.
-You can purchase extra gauze or an ABD or abdominal pad at the drug store and wrap an additional ace wrap around this.
+You can purchase extra

-- Keep surgical dressing clean dry and intact for one week.
-Replace with bandaid or other covering, continue to keep clean and dry.
-Dr. Mall will do this when he sees you back in the office in one to two weeks. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your sling starting the day after surgery NO immersion of operative arm (i.e. bath).
+- Do not remove dressing, Dr. Mall will do this when he sees you back in the office in one week. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your sling starting the day after surgery NO immersion of operative arm (i.e. bath).
 Alternatively, you can take a bath while keeping your operative arm out of the water. - Do not use any creams, alcohol, hydrogen peroxide, Neosporin or other ointments on your incisions.